-A Special Disability Trust is a trust established solely for the future care and accommodation needs of a person with a severe disability.
+A special disability trust is a trust established solely for the future care and accommodation needs of someone with a severe disability.

-- provide only for the accommodation and care needs of the principal beneficiary;
+- provide only for the accommodation and care needs of the beneficiary

 - provide annual financial statements.